charlesnmcdowell/Jackedin/Chapter_4_The_Silicon_Ouroboros.md

 Her phone vibrated.
 A notification from the "Legacy Financial" app.

 *Congratulations, Maya Brooks.
-Your Tier-1 status has been verified.
+Your Elite status has been verified.
 Your 0% APR Credit Line is now active.
 Spend with confidence.
 You’ve earned it.*

 Maya stared at the screen.
 She felt a rush of Synthetic Serotonin, a warm wave of validation that drowned out the sound of the silence in the office.